finnishmiko/Cheat_Sheets/Azure.md

 When production site update is needed it can be done by swapping deployment slots.
 In case there are problems slots can be swapped back immediately.
 - Note that Wordpress may require permalink update thing...

+__Note about web jobs:__ Web jobs are copied from production slot as is.
+So if there is some production site url dependent task, the web job in staging will still use production urls.

+## In-app MySQL

+Connection string can be found from Kudu: `D:\home\data\mysql\MYSQLCONNSTR_localdb.ini`

+PhpMyAdmin url is Kudu url/phpmyadmin f.ex.: `https://testwebsite.scm.azurewebsites.net/phpmyadmin`

 ## Create VM with Azure CLI